- All Topics

 This may be due to the filters not having the proper beta rating or the existing system filters being contaminated and allowing oil to flow through the internal bypass check valves (if used).

 Once the desired cleanliness level has been identified, the next step is to determine where the filters should be located.
-Consider the following six system locations where contaminants can be removed.
+Consider the following seven system locations where contaminants can be removed.

 These target ISO 4406 codes indicate the required